 Have you ever felt like you were too busy to practice?
+Looking for some drills for west coast swing?
 Although some exercises require dedicated space and time, it’s possible to dramatically improve your dancing with 30 second micro-practice sessions.
 This list gives the top five drills you can do anywhere to become a dance rock star!

 TAKE ACTION>Download the drills on video

 And sit up straight, too.
 Good posture is the key to connection, balance, and projecting confidence.
 In fact, working on your posture will make you look more confident outside of dancing too, and will help you avoid lower back pain later in life!

 For a quick correction, un-hunch your shoulders by rolling them up, back, and down.
 Lift your head and torso from your crown like you are a puppet on a string.
 You should feel better (and taller!) already.

 Take action>> Read this article to improve your posture!